-Notice provided as part of research enrollment procedures will be reviewed and approved by each project's research office and/or institutional review board providing oversight.
+Notice provided as part of enrollment procedures will be reviewed and approved by each project's research office, institutional review board, and/or other approving authority providing oversight.

 6.2 Do individuals have the opportunity and right to decline to provide information?
 If so, is a penalty or denial of service attached?